iukadike/blog/_posts/2023-09-10-format-string-attack.md

 While %n treats the argument provided as a 4-byte integer, %hhn treats the argument as a 1-byte integer, overwriting the least significant byte of the argument.
 We are going to place `0xAABBCCDD` into memory address `0x080e5068` one byte at a time.

-Our program is a 32-bit program so our address is a 4-byte address.
+Our program is a 32-bit program, so our address is a 4-byte address.
 Our machine is little-endian, so we break `0xAABBCCDD` into four parts with one byte each.
 - 0x080e5068 => 0xDD
 - 0x080e5069 => 0xCC
 - 0x080e506a => 0xBB
 - 0x080e506b => 0xAA

-The values written are cummulative, so when constructing our string, we have to start with the addresses that will store lower values.
+The values written are cumulative, so when constructing our string, we have to start with the addresses that will store lower values.

 For this task, I need to determine the total number of characters I would need to print for each precision modifier.
 - 0xAA = 170